jundalisay/spblist/content/en/research/einstein/relativity/section-22.md

 From the earth's viewpoint, certain fixed stars are seen around the sun during a total eclipse.
 These stars should then appear displaced away from the sun by 1.7 seconds of arc compared to their apparent position in the sky when the sun is elsewhere*.

-> *Einstein Note: Through star photographs, the Joint Committee of the Royal and Royal Astronomical Societies confirmed the deflection of light demanded by GR during the solar eclipse of 29th May, 1919.
+{{< f f="*Einstein Note: Through star photographs, the Joint Committee of the Royal and Royal Astronomical Societies confirmed the deflection of light demanded by GR during the solar eclipse of 29th May, 1919." >}}

 <!-- This should be tested by astronomers.  -->
 <!-- The examination of the correctness or otherwise of this deduction is a problem of the greatest importance, the early solution of which is to be expected of astronomers. -->